niolabs/docs/getstarted.rst

     virutalenv --version
     git --version

-If those four commands don't return anything, then follow the requirements links before continuing.
+If those four commands don't return anything, follow the requirement links at the top before continuing.

 For Windows
     Sometimes the windows installation can be a pain.
 For help see [this link](https://docs.python.org/3.4/using/windows.html).
     In the simplest case, you simply have to do the following:

-    - Install Python3.4 for Windows from the link above
+    - Install Python3.4 for Windows from the link at the top of this page
     - Go to ``Control Panel`` -> ``System`` -> ``Advanced System Settings`` -> ``Environment Variables``
         - In ``System variables`` select ``Path`` and hit ``Edit``
         - **Append** (do not delete any text that exists) the following text: ``C:\Python34;C:\Python34\Scripts;``